 His short story, The #2 Pencil, was a finalist for a Derringer and Macavity Award.

-Matt lives in San Diego with his yellow Lab, Angus, where he is writing his eighth crime novel.
+Matt lives in San Diego, where he is writing his tenth crime novel.

 When did you first know you wanted to become a mystery writer?